UEFA Super Cup: Sponsorship

-Adidas is a secondary sponsor and supplies the official match ball and referee uniform.
+Adidas is a secondary sponsor and supplies the official match ball, while Macron supplies the referee kits.

 Individual clubs may wear jerseys with advertising, even if such sponsors conflict with those of the Super Cup.
 Only two sponsorships are permitted per jersey, plus that of the manufacturer, at the chest and the left sleeve.
 Exceptions are made for non-profit organisations, which can feature on the front of the shirt, incorporated with the main sponsor, or on the back, either below the squad number or between the player name and the collar.

 Tickets

 60% of the stadium capacity is reserved for the visiting clubs.
 The remaining seats are sold by UEFA through an online auction.
 There are an unlimited number of applications for tickets given out.
 The 5 euro administration fee is deducted from each applicant.
 There is no limit to the number of applications each individual can make.